envor/laravel-database-manager/README.md

 ## Creating Managers

-Out of the box this package includes managers for sqlite and mysql, you can create your own managers and add them to the managers array in the database-manager config.
+Out of the box this package includes managers for sqlite and mysql.
+You can create your own managers and add them to the managers array in the database-manager config.
 Feel free to submit a `PR` for any additional custom managers that use standard laravel drivers, such as postgres.

 ## Testing